tranduong/documentlib-server/src/README.md

 -----------

 Add additional notes about how to deploy this on a live system
-1. Initialize Database structure in MongoDB, you need to create 'documentlib' database by using 'use documentlib' in mongo console.
+1. Initialize Database structure in MongoDB, create its folder to store data e.g. '/data/db/'.
+You need to create 'documentlib' database by using 'use documentlib' in mongo console.
 Then create 'User', 'Document' ... collections
+2. Initialize Neo4J Database, point the database engine to the 'documentlib graph data storage' location or copy the data to a database location of neo4j.
+    2.1.
+Configuration active data base to the 'documentlib graph data storage' instance 2.2.
+Change the owner permission by command: chown -R neo4j:neo4j <your_graphdb_folder>
+	Note: If you got a "WARNING: Max 1024 open files allowed, minimum of 40 000 recommended.
+See the Neo4j manual." message in Ubuntu
+		To fix this, edit this file
+			sudo nano /etc/security/limits.conf (or you can use vi editor) and add these two entries:
+					root    soft    nofile  40000
+					root    hard    nofile  40000
+					neo4j   soft    nofile  40000
+					neo4j   hard    nofile  40000
+					panos   soft    nofile  40000
+					panos   hard    nofile  40000
+				I add an entry for all three users root, neo4j and panos, but you actually just need the one that you’ll use when you restart the service.
+Then edit sudo nano /etc/pam.d/su
+				uncomment this line
+					session    required   pam_limits.so
+			and restart your server (your machine not the service).
+			Now if you do
+				sudo service neo4j-service restart
+				the warning should have disappeared.
+	2.3.
+You need to use a browser in GUI mode to access to http://localhost:7474/browser to activate your database
-2. Assign permission to write files on file servers or 'upload' folder on the server by command 'chmod -R 777 <folder_name>'
+3. Assign permission to write files on file servers or 'upload' folder on the server by command 'chmod -R 777 <folder_name>'
-3. Change search engine configuration to support CORS access:
+4. Change search engine configuration to support CORS access:
-	3.1. find the location of 'elasticsearch.yml', Eg: /etc/elasticsearch/elasticsearch.yml
+	4.1. find the location of 'elasticsearch.yml', Eg: /etc/elasticsearch/elasticsearch.yml
-	3.2. edit the config file 'elasticsearch.yml' by adding two setting 3.2.1. enable cross-domain accessing : 'http.cors.enabled: true' 3.2.2. filter localhost domain only : 'http.cors.allow-origin: /https?:\/\/localhost(:[0-9]+)?/
+	4.2. edit the config file 'elasticsearch.yml' by adding two setting 4.2.1. enable cross-domain accessing : 'http.cors.enabled: true' 4.2.2. filter localhost domain only : 'http.cors.allow-origin: /https?:\/\/<Your_Server_IP>(:[0-9]+)?/ /* e.g: Your_Server_IP = localhost */

-Contributing
+*5. Upload the sample data to the system
+	5.1. copy the uploaded file samples to `upload` folder on server module 5.2. insert sample data into mongodb database
+	5.3. insert sample data into elasticsearch database 5.3. insert sample data into neo4j database Contributing
 -----------